jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

-Pentatonic scales are often the first scales learned by beginning guitarists because they are easy to play, with two notes per string, and they sound good over many modes and harmonies.
+Pentatonic scales are often the first scales learned by beginning guitarists because they are easy to play, having two notes per string, and because they sound good over many modes and harmonies.

 ### Ancient and universal